MathieuDepetris/MathieuDepetris.github.io/content/pages/en/references_contributions.md

 ### 2020

+<a href="https://iotc.org/documents/WPTT/2202/13" target="_blank">Duparc, A., Depetris, M., Cauquil, P., & Lebranchu, J., 2020.
+Improved version of the Tropical Tuna Treatment process: New perspectives for catch estimates of tropical purse seine fishery.
+Report of the 22nd Session of the IOTC Working Party on Tropical Tunas - Stock Assessment Meeting, 1–21.</a>

-<a href="https://www.iotc.org/documents/WPTT/2201/INF01" target="_blank">Duparc, A., Depetris, M., Floch, L., Cauquil, P., Bach, P., Lebranchu, J., 2020.
-Development status of the new tropical tunas treatment (t3) software.
+<a href="https://www.iotc.org/documents/WPTT/2201/INF01" target="_blank">Duparc, A., Depetris, M., Floch, L., Cauquil, P., Bach, P., & Lebranchu, J., 2020.
+Development status of the new Tropical Tunas Treatment (T3) software.
+Report of the 22nd Session of the IOTC Working Party on Tropical Tunas - Data Preparatory Meeting, 1–5.
 IOTC-2020-WPTT22(DP)-INF01.</a>

 <a href="https://www.iotc.org/documents/WPTT/2202/INF02" target="_blank">Duparc, A., Floch, L., Cauquil, P., Depetris, M., Lebranchu, J., Yala, D., Bach, P., 2020.
 Statistics of the French purse seine fishing fleet targeting tropical tunas in the atlantic ocean (1991-2019).
 Col Vol Sci Pap ICCAT, SCRS/2020/137 77, 73–102.</a>

 ### 2019

+<a href="https://www.iccat.int/Documents/CVSP/CV076_2019/n_6/CV076060951.pdf" target="_blank">Duparc, A., Aragno, V., Depetris, M., Floch, L., Cauquil, P., Lebranchu, J., Gaertner, D., Marsac, F., & Bach, P., 2019.
+Assessment of the species composition of major tropical tunas in purse seine catches: A new modelling approach for the Tropical Tuna Treatment processing.
+Case of the French fleet in Atlantic Ocean.
+Col.Vol.Sci.Pap.
+ICCAT, 76(6), 951–982.
+SCRS/2019/189.</a>

-<a href="https://www.iotc.org/sites/default/files/documents/2019/10/IOTC-2019-WPTT21-10.pdf" target="_blank">Duparc, A., Aragno, V., Depetris, M., Floch, L., Cauquil, P., Lebranchu, J., Gaertner, D., Marsac, F., Bach, P., 2019.
-Assessment of the species composition of major tropical tunas in purse seine catches: a new modelling approach for the tropical tuna treatment processing.
+<a href="https://www.iotc.org/sites/default/files/documents/2019/10/IOTC-2019-WPTT21-10.pdf" target="_blank">Duparc, A., Aragno, V., Depetris, M., Floch, L., Cauquil, P., Lebranchu, J., Gaertner, D., Marsac, F., & Bach, P., 2019.
+Assessment of the species composition of major tropical tunas in purse seine catches: A new modelling approach for the Tropical Tuna Treatment processing.
+Case of the French fleet in Indian Ocean.
+Report of the 21th Session of the IOTC Working Party on Tropical Tunas, 1–35.
 IOTC-2019-WPTT21-10.</a>

 <a href="https://www.iotc.org/documents/WPTT/21/11" target="_blank">Floch, L., Depetris, M., Dewals, P., Duparc, A., Kaplan, D.M., Lebranchu, J., Marsac, F., Pernak, M., Bach, P., 2019.
 Statistics of the French Purse Seine Fishing Fleet Targeting Tropical Tunas in the Indian Ocean (1981-2018) (No. IOTC-2019-WPTT21-11_Rev1).
 Indian Ocean Tuna Commission Working Party on Tropical Tunas (WPTT).</a>